PinkSoso/clinic-study-dropout-analysis/README.md

 ## 📘 Executive Summary

-Usibg SQL, Python and power BI i pulled orders status data from the database and created a dashboard to track though the funnel.
+Using SQL, Python and Power BI i pulled orders status data from the database and created a dashboard to track though the funnel.
 After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts, i recommend that the product team impleamnets a few adjustments that will lead to higher conversion
 1.
 2.
 3.